Nips916/PlatformATC/README.md

 # PlatformATC
-Macros and info for the Platform CNC ATC upgrade
+Macros and setup info for the Platform CNC ATC upgrade